ValerioS05/nestbite/README.md

   - Urls
   - Templates
   - Assets
+- Separate section for 6. to 10.
 6. Testing / Validation
 7. Deployment
-11. Technologies
+8. Technologies
-12. Languages
+9. Languages
-13. Bugs and Fixes
+10. Bugs and Fixes
-14. Credits
+11. Credits

 ## About NestBite
 - NestBite is a web based app built with `Django`, is simulate a restaurant table reservation system.